enzoevers/LedMatrixDriver/Doc/SignalFlow.md

 # Purpose
 This document will analyse the signal flow of a single LED matrix panel.
-This is done by starting at the LEDs and going backwards until the input header is reached.
+This is done by starting at the LEDs and going 'upwards' until the input header is reached.

 ## Basic description of the hardware